SubleXBle/Fail2Ban-Report/README.md

-    ✅ Allow manual IP blocking directly from the interface via ufw ⏳ Optionally enable automatic blocking of suspicious IPs based on defined criteria ⏳ add support for nft iptables firewalld
+    ✅ Allow manual IP blocking directly from the interface via ufw ⏳ Optionally enable automatic blocking of suspicious IPs based on defined criteria ⏳ add action for report to other Services (e.g. AbuseIPDB) ⏳ add support for nft iptables firewalld
     ⏳ multiple blocking of suspicious IPs at once